James K. Kamsickas

-James K. Kamsickas is president, chief executive officer (CEO), and a director of Dana Incorporated.
-With more than a quarter century of global automotive and business experience, Mr. Kamsickas has successfully led two major global automotive suppliers.
-After serving as president and CEO of International Automotive Components (IAC) for eight years, he joined Dana in August 2015 as president and CEO.
+is president, chief executive officer (CEO), and a director of Dana Incorporated, which supplies engineered solutions that improve the efficiency, performance, and sustainability of powered vehicles and machinery around the world.
 Under his leadership, Dana has grown sales by nearly 20 percent, while profits have increased by 45 percent.
 With more than 30,000 people globally, Dana has approximately 140 major manufacturing and technical centers in 33 countries on six continents.

 In addition to exceptional organic growth, the company has experienced growth through key acquisitions, including Magnum Gaskets, SIFCO S.A, Brevini Group, S.p.A, and U.S Manufacturing Corporation.
 As a result, Dana has expanded operations into eight new countries, including Denmark, Finland, Ireland, Netherlands, New Zealand, Norway, Singapore, and Turkey.